ICPU_RUN_KF

 Input

-Fill in all input and output parameters in sequence.
+All input and output parameters entered in sequence.
 The maximum number of parameters is 32.
-If the number of parameters exceeds 32, a building error occurs.
+If the number of parameters exceeds 32, a compilation error occurs.

 Returns